jez9999/gittutorial/SETUPWIN.md

 ```
 ... obviously putting your actual name and e-mail address into the `[user]` section.

 The `[push]` setting will mean that only the branch you're currently on gets pushed on a `git push` by default, which is almost always the desired behaviour, and the `[core]` setting will mean that `LF`-style newlines get checked into the repo, enforcing newline consistency.
 The only editor that doesn't support these line endings is Windows Notepad, so never use that.
 It's terrible, anyway.
-Note that each repo should also contain a `.gitattributes` file withthe line:
+Note that each repo should also contain a `.gitattributes` file with the line:
 ```
 # Auto detect text files and perform LF normalization
 * text=auto